HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

 There are several conventions when styling functions and modules.

-- Functions and modules should have *descriptive names*, which can help others to understand what the function and module are trying to do.
+- Functions and modules should have <i class="term">descriptive names</i>, which can help others to understand what the function and module are trying to do.

-- Function and module names should be composed of *lowercase letters* and *underscores*.
+- Function and module names should be composed of <i class="term">lowercase letters</i> and <i class="term">underscores</i>.

 - Every function should have a comment that explains concisely what the function does.
-This comment should appear immediately after the function definition and use the *docstring* format.
+This comment should appear immediately after the function definition and use the <i class="term">docstring</i> format.
 In a well-documented function, other programmers can use the function by reading only the description in the docstring.

-- When specifying a default value for a parameter, *no spaces* should be used on either side of the equal sign:
+- When specifying a default value for a parameter, <i class="term">no spaces</i> should be used on either side of the equal sign:

   ```python
   def function_name(parameter_0, parameter_1='default value')